All Products

 Note

-This method is supported only by the ARMS agent V4.0.0 and later.
+This method is supported only in an ARMS agent V4.0.0 or later for Java applications.

 To add custom instance tags that can be obtained only after pods are created, such as podName, you can add an environment variable in the startup script of the container.
 Perform the following steps: